awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-tasks.md

    To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

 1. In the **Input Parameters** section, specify parameters for the document\.
-For Automation documents, the system auto\-populates some of the values\.
+For Automation runbooks, the system auto\-populates some of the values\.
 You can keep or replace these values\.

 1. Complete the wizard\.